apognu/knox/README.md

    TODO = 123456 (expires in 13s)
 ```

+You can inspect existing TOTP configuration through the command `knox totp inspect`, it will print it back to you.

 ## Git integration

 Every time you edit your vault, either by adding, editing or deleting secrets, or changing identities, a git commit is created in your vault directory. **No identifying information** about your secret is ever stored in the commit messages, so as not to leak any insight into what you store in your vault.